Quasi-Bayes properties of a recursive procedure for mixtures: A statistical interpretation of Newton's algorithm

-This behavior is illustrated in Figure \ref{fig:studioPrior}.
-We consider a location mixture of Gaussian distributions $\Norm(\theta_i, \sigma^2)$, with $\sigma^2$ known.
-In this case, the assumptions of Theorem \ref{th:absolcont} are satisfied, and $G$ is absolutely continuous, a.s.
-The prior guess $G_0$ is $\Norm(1,3)$.
-The weights in Newton's recursions are $\alpha_n=1/(\alpha+n)$, with $\alpha=5$.
-Were $G \sim \DP(\alpha, G_0)$, then, for any set $A$, the law of $G(A)$ would be a Beta distribution, with parameters $(\alpha G_0(A), \alpha (1-G_0(A))$.
-The panels in the first column of Figure \ref{fig:studioPrior} compare such Beta density (gray dotted line), for $A=(-\infty, 0]$, with a Monte Carlo approximation of the law of $G(0)$ arising from the c.i.d. model.
-The Monte Carlo sample is obtained by generating samples $x_{1:N}^{(m)}$, $m=1, \ldots, 200$ from the c.i.d. model (\ref{eq:newtonAsPred}), with $N=1000$.
-For each sample, we compute $G_N(0)$, that we take as a fairly reasonable proxy of the realization of the random $G(0)$.
-The first raw in Figure \ref{fig:studioPrior} corresponds to $\sigma^2=0.01$.
-In the second raw, $\sigma^2=1$.
-Clearly, the results do not contradict the conjecture that, if $\sigma^2$ is (very) small, the law of $G$ is close to the DP.
-The shrinkage effect that replaces the DP random partition of $\theta_{1:N}$ is illustrated in the right panels of Figure \ref{fig:studioPrior}, which show the density estimate $g_n$ in the two cases.
-Clearly, for $\sigma^2=0.01$, $g_n$ closely describes a random partition of the $\theta_n$.
+In the following illustration, we consider Newton's model (\ref{eq:newtonAsPred}) with a Gaussian kernel $\Norm(\theta_i, \sigma^2)$ with known variance $\sigma^2=1$.
+The initial distribution $G_0$ is $\Norm(1,2)$ and the weights in the recursions are $\alpha_n=1/(\alpha+n)$ with $\alpha=5$.
+In this case, the assumptions of Theorem \ref{th:absolcont} are satisfied, and $G$ is $P$-a.s. absolutely continuous.
+We compare the Monte Carlo approximation of the prior density of $G(0)$ under Newton's model with the prior of $G(0)$ in a DP mixture model where $G \sim \DP(\alpha G_0)$, that is, a Beta density with parameters $(\alpha G_0(t), \alpha (1-G_0(t))$.
+The Monte Carlo sample is obtained by generating $M=1000$ replicates $x_{1:N}^{(m)}$, $N=10,000$, from the c.i.d. model (\ref{eq:newtonAsPred}), assuming, for simplicity, that $\theta_{n+1}$ is independent on $\theta_{1:n}$ given $x_{1:n}$.
+For each sample $x_{1:N}^{(m)}$, we compute $G^{(m)}_N$, as a fairly reasonable proxy of the limit $G^{(m)}$.
+The first panel in Figure \ref{fig:studioPrior} shows the samples $G^{(m)}_N$ so obtained.
+The second panel shows the histogram of the sampled values $G^{(m)}_N(0)$ and a kernel density estimate, providing the Monte Carlo estimate of the prior density of $G(0)$.
+The dotted curve is the Beta$(\alpha G_0(0), \alpha (1-G_0(0))$ density that one would have under a DP prior on $G$.
+As expected, the two curves are quite different.

+The difference with respect to DP mixture models can be explained by comparing the predictive rule $G_n$ as expressed by (\ref{eq:defGn}) with the predictive rule (\ref{eq:PolyaMixDP}) in DP mixtures.
+The comparison shows that the recursive rule $G_n$ implies a loss of information with respect to (\ref{eq:PolyaMixDP}), because it does not revise inference on $\theta_i$ as new data become available.
+The prior laws induced, respectively, by the recursive rule (\ref{eq:defGn}) and the \Polya sequence (\ref{eq:PolyaMixDP}), would be close if such a loss of information was negligible, that is, if $P(\theta_i \mid x_{1:i})$ was close to $P(\theta_i \mid x_{1:n})$.
+In general, this does not hold for small $i$ and $n$.